Police Cadet: Job Description, Duties and Requirements

 Once accepted into the police cadet program, participants may be required to live at a training facility for the duration of the program.
 During their training, cadets perform rigorous physical conditioning, including self-defense, boxing, weight training, swimming and aerobic activities.
 They also learn driving techniques, first aid, crime scene control and how to use firearms.
 Classes on laws, ethics, report writing and policing philosophy are also taught.

 Police cadet salaries vary across the U.S., but in general cadets earn less than police officers.
 For example, as of 2013, the Baltimore County Maryland official government website lists a starting salary of $24,295 per year for police cadets and $46,699 for police offers.
 The Pensacola Police website lists a starting annual salary of roughly $20,758 for police cadets and $32,968 for officers.
-According to the San Jose Police Department website, academy pay is $29.95 per hour, whereas the starting salary for a police officer is $72,571 per year.
+According to the San Jose Police Department website, academy pay is $62,296 annually, whereas the starting salary for a police officer is $72,571 per year.
 Police cadet positions may also offer attractive benefits, including paid college tuition, medical and retirement benefits, and paid meals and lodging.

 Higher education may determine a higher starting salary, and cadets may earn a raise after their first year at the academy.
-For example, according to the Louisiana State Police Academy website, a police cadet annual salary increases from $35,604 for the first year to $40,896 in their second year.
+For example, according to the Louisiana State Police Academy website, a police cadet's annual salary increases from $35,604 for the first year to $40,896 in their second year.
 Successful cadets may follow this path to become police officers once they have reached the minimum age and completed all training requirements.

 Related to Police Cadet: Job Description, Duties and Requirements